‘New Start’: Biden moves ahead with U.S.-Russia nuclear treaty extension despite GOP complaints

 Secretary of State Antony Blinken brushed aside such criticism Wednesday, defended the decision to extend the “New Start” or Strategic Arms Reduction Treaty ahead of a Feb.
 5 deadline by which it was slated to expire.
 The pact that dates back to the early-1990s and was last renegotiated in 2011 limits how many intercontinental ballistic missiles and nuclear warheads the U.S. and Russia are allowed to possess.

-The Arms Control Association, a Washington-based nonprofit, estimates that Russia has around 6,374 nuclear warheads while the U.S. has roughly 5,800.
+The Arms Control Association, a Washington-based nonprofit, estimates that Russia has around 6,374 nuclear warheads while the U.S. has roughly 5,800 and China‘s number is about 320.

 Mr. Blinken said in a statement Wednesday that extending New Start without a renegotiation at this time is the right move because it will enable U.S. officials to continue “monitor[ing] Russian compliance with the treaty and provides us with great insight into Russia’s nuclear posture, including through data exchanges and onsite inspections that allow U.S. inspectors to have eyes on Russian nuclear forces and facilities.”